micrypt/gofluidinfo/README.rst

 url := "/users/username"

-- Create a client by passing in username and password string (empty strings for unauthenticated calls)/
+- Create a client by passing in username and password string (empty strings for unauthenticated calls)

 myclient := fluidinfo.NewClient("test","test")